design-technology-projects/AECTECH-2021-Inter-Co-operability/README.md

 If you are using Git Desktop, navigate to the File: Clone a repository.
 In the pop up window, paste the https://github.com/design-technology/AECTECH-2021-Inter-Co-operability.git and select Clone button.
 Git Desktop should automatically ask you whether you want to enable the LFS.

 ### Opening the project
 Open Unity Hub and Add a project.
-Navigate to the folder where you cloned the repository and select folder InteropCubed.
+Navigate to the folder where you cloned the repository and select folder Intercoperability.
 The Unity Version should be setup to 2020.3.2f1.